certifiedSAMMIE09/Dannys-Diner-Challenge/README.md

 - Members

 # SKILLS DEMONSTRATED
-- I used PostgreSQL,putting to use clauses like WHERE, LIMIT, GROUP BY, ORDER BY, JOINS, WINDOWS FUNCTION
+- I used PostgreSQL, putting to use clauses like WHERE, LIMIT, GROUP BY, ORDER BY, JOINS, WINDOWS FUNCTION

 # DATA SOURCING
  For this project I created 3 tables tagged Sales Table,Menu Table,Members Table